-The first stage of the new data collection and reporting tool has gone live in over 20 sites with over 150 users.
-A nine year data history has been migrated to the new system and a bespoke reporting solution has been developed to support quality standards in inpatient care.
+The new data collection and reporting tool has now been live for 12 months, in over 30 sites across 15 providers, and has collected over 150,000 clinical measures for 21,000 admissions.
+A nine year data history was migrated to the new system and a bespoke reporting solution has been developed to support quality standards in inpatient care.

 System rollout took place quickly and effectively, using a ‘train the trainer’ approach, with the CSU’s experts training the AQuA team, who then trained Trust staff inputting into the system.